-You can soften the wax by using olive oil, baby oil or ear drops such as Waxsol or Cerumol which can be bought from your pharmacy.
-Place a few drops in your ear each day for 3 to 7 days to soften and loosen the wax, so that it falls out naturally.
+You can do this treatment yourself.
+You soften earwax with olive oil, baby oil or ear drops, such as Waxsol or Cerumol, which can be bought from your pharmacy.
+Place a few drops in your ear each day for 3 to 7 days to soften and loosen the wax so it falls out naturally.
 Read more about how to apply ear drops.

 Syringing or ear irrigation

 Warm water is squirted into your ear to weaken and dislodge the wax.
 The wax flows out of your ear with the water.
 This is usually done by a nurse or doctor.